 For a dancer, nothing is more precious than a healthy, injury-free body – this is crucial for an artist to flourish.

-Shannon's love of dance began when she started ballet at the age of three.
+Prudence began dancing at the age of three.
 Over the years she participated in many different styles of dance and is still dancing today!

-Her interest in human movement and anatomy eventually led her to Sydney University where she completed a Bachelor of Exercise & Sports Science (Exercise Physiology)and a Masters of Physiotherapy.
+Her interest in human movement and anatomy eventually led her to Sydney University where she completed a Bachelor of Exercise Physiology.
+Prudence also completed a Masters of Human Nutrition.

-Although Shannon's interests lie in Sports Rehabilitation and Women's Health, her true passion remains in Dance.
-Shannon is able to bring together the knowledge and skills she has as both a dance teacher and physiotherapist to successfully treat dancers at Southside Physiotherapy.
+Prudence is able to combine her knowledge and skills she has as a dancer, dance teacher and exercise physiologist to successfully assess and treat dancers at Southside Physiotherapy.

 - Postural assessments and training

-- Prehabilitation for prevention and identification of potential injury
+- Prehabilitation for injury prevention and identification of potential injury

-- Verbal and written reports for all assessments/screenings plus contact maintained with teacher throughout treatment period
+- Verbal and written reports for all assessments plus regular contact with the teacher throughout the treatment period

 - Individually prescribed corrective exercise programs